 The Friday night paella (saffron, bomba rice, shrimp, chicken, chorizo, tomatoes, onions, green beans, parsley, lemon and aioli) experience continues to be a popular draw, but Friday is far from the only day to experience Montaño magic.
 On Sundays it’s not breakfast and it’s not brunch; it’s vrunch and after one visit, we’re ready to declare it the best in town.
 Vara is also the place to be on Wednesday when “Wine Up Wednesday” includes a two-dollar off everything happy hour from 5-7PM followed by live music on the patio.
 Full dinner service showcasing Javier’s incomparable Spanish tapas is also available Wednesday, Thursday and Saturday evenings.

-There are no dessert items on the tapas menu though if you have a yen for something sweet, the Spanish French toast (cinnamon sugar, strawberries with Cava whipped cream) will more than sate your cravings.
+1 March 2020: There are no dessert items on the tapas menu though if you have a yen for something sweet, the Spanish French toast (cinnamon sugar, fresh fruit with Cava whipped cream) will more than sate your cravings.
 You might never want French French toast after enjoying a generous plating of Javier’s rendition (made with bread from M’Tucci’s Market & Pizzeria).
 This bread isn’t “squishy” or “eggy” like some French toast tends to be.
 Instead, it offers just a bit of crunch before you pierce the soft, moist interior with your fork.
-The Cava whipped cream may be the best whipped cream in New Mexico and where he found such fresh and delicious strawberries is something I kick myself for not having asked about.
+The Cava whipped cream may be the best whipped cream in New Mexico.

 Had King Phillip III of Spain dined at Albuquerque’s Vara Winery & Distillery, he probably would have issued a Vara de Ricura (Cane of Deliciousness) to Javier and Molly Montaño for their culinary genius and hospitality.
 At Vara, they’re taking Malagueñas to a higher level!